December 15, 2022

 There's been a lot of research done on this and it's frankly been indecisive, on whether antibiotics can actually affect the effectiveness of birth control pills.
-Birth control, if taken perfectly, the birth control pills 99% effective, which means one out of 100 women will get pregnant on the birth control on birth control pills per year with they take the pills perfectly, but if not everyone takes pills perfectly compliance can be a problem.
+Birth control, if taken perfectly, the birth control pills are 99% effective, which means one out of 100 women will get pregnant on the birth control.
+On birth control pills per year, they take the pills perfectly, but if not everyone takes the pills perfectly compliance can be a problem.

 What the typical advice has been is that you should use some kind of a barrier method, either condoms, or spermicidal foam during that period while you're on the antibiotic, and up to seven days after you're off the antibiotic.
 The research has been unclear on whether there's actually a causation relationship between the antibiotics and the birth control pills and failure of the birth control pills to prevent pregnancy.

-So either way, Dr. Williams just wanted you to make an informed decision if you get on antibiotics and your own oral birth control, birth control pills, really, really important you remember that there is a potentially increased risk for becoming pregnant during that period of time while you're on the antibiotic and up to seven days after you just continue the antibiotic.
+So either way, Dr. Williams just wanted you to make an informed decision if you get on antibiotics and your own oral birth control, birth control pills.
+It's really, really important to remember that there is a potentially increased risk for becoming pregnant during that period of time while you're on the antibiotic and up to seven days after you just continue the antibiotic.

-Dr. Williams hopes that's helpful and he looks forward to seeing you again soon on one of our medical chat.
+Dr. Williams hopes that's helpful and he looks forward to seeing you again soon on one of our medical chats.

 Find an Urgent Care 24/7 near you!Book appointment